 I Can’t Smell Anything.
-Do I Have Coronavirus?
+Do I Have COVID-19?

-As more and more people are becoming infected by the novel coronavirus, there has been a spike in people reporting a loss of or altered sense of smell, and subsequently taste.
+As more and more people are becoming infected by COVID-19, there has been a spike in people reporting a loss of or altered sense of smell, and subsequently taste.

 In Germany, for example, more than 2 in 3 confirmed COVID-19 cases have anosmia, a partial or complete loss of smell.
 In South Korea, where testing has been more widespread, 30% of patients testing positive have had anosmia as their major presenting symptom in otherwise mild cases.

 Although the symptom is not as common as cough, fever and shortness of breath, it may be an additional identifier for patients infected with COVID-19 in the absence of a known cause for the smell disorder.
 Furthermore, as the symptom is also appearing in otherwise healthy people, it could be a vital indicator of whether someone is carrying the virus unknowingly.

 Read on to learn more about the symptom, its possible causes and what you should do if you have it.